sharpton/shotmap/README.md

 (see the section on ShotMAP Mapping Files for more information).
 3. Split each metagenome file into a set of smaller files to improve parallelization.
 These files are located in the ffdb/sample/raw/ subdirectory.
-4. Predict protein coding seqeunces in each metagenome.
+4. Predict protein coding sequences in each metagenome.
 ShotMAP software can currently run one of three different gene prediction methods: six-frame translation via transeq (6FT); 6FT, but splitting on stop codons (6FT_split), and prodigal.
 The results are stored in the ffdb/sample/orfs/.